 Executions were frequent public affairs that often drew thousands of people to watch in 19th Century America.
 An estimated 20,000 people from around the country watched the last public execution in the USA.

-It has been 55 years since the last man was hanged in the United Kingdom.
+It has been more than 50 years since the last man was hanged in the United Kingdom.

 According to a British Embassy Report in 2002, two prisoners in Uzbekistan had been executed by being boiled!
 It is believed that many of the 6,000 political prisoners in Uzbekistan are tortured to death.

-Have you got any interesting facts about the death penalty that you’d like to share here?
-Let us know in the comments section below!
+Do you know any interesting facts about the Death Penalty?
+Share them in the comments below!